howard-tzw/vue-select/docs/docs/ru/guide/components.md

 ---

-Vue Select utilizes child components throughout, and exposes an API to overwrite these components with your own, using the `components` `{Object}` prop.
-The object provided to the `components` prop will be merged with Vue Select's default components.
+Vs Vue3 Select utilizes child components throughout, and exposes an API to overwrite these components with your own, using the `components` `{Object}` prop.
+The object provided to the `components` prop will be merged with Vs Vue3 Select's default components.

 <<< @/../src/components/childComponents.js{4-7}